shapeshed/shapeshed.com/content/post/unix-ls.md

 ## What is the ls command?

-The `ls` command is a command-line utility for listing the contents of a directory or directory given to it via standard input.
+The `ls` command is a command-line utility for listing the contents of a directory or directories given to it via standard input.
 It writes results to standard output.
 The `ls` command supports showing a variety of information about files, sorting on a range of options and recursive listing.

 ## How to show the contents of a directory